Updated Sept. 21, 2018

 - Only 1 percent of faculty/staff at St. Thomas use the CDC.
 Only two St. Thomas graduate students use it.
 At the U of M, 100 percent of U of M CDC families are faculty/staff and students.

-- U of M has an early childhood education degree and the CDC program is run through its College of Education and Human Development.
-St. Thomas does not offer an early childhood education teacher training or licensure program.
+- U of M offers an early childhood education degree and the CDC program is run through its College of Education and Human Development.
+St. Thomas does not currently offer an early childhood education teacher training or licensure program.

 In the past, a variety of our students and classes (from developmental psychology to social work to engineering) have used the CDC for class observations, and we look forward to building new community partnerships with early childhood centers in the neighborhood and throughout the cities to expose our students to a wider variety of services that reflect the diverse community we live in today.

-- The U of M did not offer families alternative child care option or discounts.
-St. Thomas provided families nine-months’ notice and entered into arrangements with other providers to hold spaces and offer a discounted or subsidized rate for students and employees.
-It was important to the university to assure quality childcare was available to families, before we made the decision to close the center.
+- The U of M did not offer families an alternative child care option or discounts.
+St. Thomas provided families nine-months’ notice and entered into arrangements with another provider to hold spaces and offer a discounted or subsidized rate for students and employees.
+It was important to the university to assure quality child care was available to families before the decision was made to close the center.

 - St. Thomas’ goal is to expand access to more affordable child care to more employees, and the university is partnering with New Horizon Academy to provide discounted child care services to more employees.
 In addition, a highly regarded facility, Kinderberry Hill, is opening a new center down the street this fall and will save spots for the St. Thomas students and employees who have children at the CDC.
 It is more expensive than the CDC, so the university and Kinderberry Hill are partnering to discount the rate for qualifying families for one year.